wolfware-labs/moonlit/docs/index.md

 ## What is Moonlit?

-Moonlit is a .NET-based build and release automation tool designed to simplify and streamline your release pipeline.
-It provides a flexible, plugin-based architecture that allows you to automate complex release processes with a simple YAML configuration file.
+Moonlit is a build and release automation tool built on .NET designed to simplify and streamline your release pipeline.
+It provides a flexible, plugin-based architecture that allows you to automate complex release processes for various project types with a simple YAML configuration file.
+While built on .NET, Moonlit can work with many different technologies including Docker, NPM, and more.

 ## Quick Example

+This is just one example of what Moonlit can do.
+Moonlit can work with various project types and technologies, not just .NET projects.
+See the [Plugins](/plugins/) section for more examples, including Docker and NPM integrations.

 ```yaml
 name: "NuGet Package Release"